 TOY SOLDIER HQ INC - MAIN SALES PAGE

 TOY SOLDIER HQ INC - HOW TO ORDER

-Tim-Mee and Processed Plastic were both founded in 1948 in Aurora, Illinois.
+Processed Plastic was founded in 1948 in Aurora, Illinois.
+Nearby Anchor Brush who made plastic brushes set up Tim-Mee Toys to sell their new line of plastic toy figures in 1951/2.
 The presidents John Baumgartner and Ross Bergman knew each other and shared many sources of raw materials.
 It is believed that they may have had an agreement to not make competing products.
 Tim-Mee made plastic toy figures while Processed Plastic made plastic toy vehicles.
 The only vehicle that Tim-Mee might have made was an army jeep with cannon (cannon also made with spoke wheels for American Civil War sets).
 Key personnel left Tim-Mee in 1961 and we believe Baumgartner approached his old friend Ross Bergman for help and that Processed Plastic may have made some vehicles (Atomic Cannon & Rocket Launcher) for Tim-Mee in 1962.
 Eventually in the summer of 1964 Processed Plastic took over Tim-Mee to help get ready for the Christmas season sales rush.
 Officially for legal and tax purposes the take over was January 1, 1965.
-Tim-Mee was kept as a separate division and some of both Tim-Mee's figures and Processed Plastics vehicles were sold by the other division resulting in many different packaging styles and names which has caused some confusion in today's collector market.
+Tim-Mee was kept as a separate division and some of both Tim-Mee's figures and Processed Plastics vehicles were sold by the other division resulting in many different packaging styles and names Such as the BEE LINE brand which was sometimes used by PPCO from 1950-1970.
+The multiple names used has caused some confusion in today's collector market.

 ORIGINAL BAGGED SETS FOR SALE